weidwonder/terminal-mcp-server/PROJ_INFO_4AI.md

-# remote-ops-server
+# terminal-mcp-server

-This file contains information about the remote-ops-server project.
+This file contains information about the terminal-mcp-server project.

 ## 功能